How To Relive Your Travel Memories

 For public photo sharing, use Instagram to record and show off your superb images; a private account for your kids will let them record their photographs on-the-go.
 There are lots of services that will turn your Instagram pics into albums, magnets, posters, etc. with almost no effort from you.

 I also like to make private Google Photos albums and share them with friends and family.
 If you install the Google Photos app on your phone (and Picasa on your computer), you can set it to automatically backup all your photos (you may want to set this to WiFi-only if you’re not on an unlimited roaming mobile data plan), just in case you lose your phone.

 When I have the time, I make photobook yearbooks and albums of all the places we went.
 I print them up for myself and my parents — they love them, and it’s a nice way to look back and appreciate the past years.
 I’ve tried a bunch of services for this and found MyPublisher to produce the best quality photos in their photobooks.
 Although they have less fun design options (like stickers, etc.), the ones they do have are sophisticated and elegant, which is what I like.
-And they have lots of sales, so sign up for their newsletter and you can make the photobooks now, and wait for a sale (or a Groupon) to buy.
+And they have lots of sales, so sign up for their newsletter and you can make the photobooks now, and wait for a sale to buy.
 Make sure to save an ‘export’ / backup of the photobook file somewhere safe, and always get ‘super gloss printing’ (it’s worth it).
-Teenagers should try Shutterfly, as the design options are a bit more youthful and fun.

 Turn it into wall art